 Hey friends.
 Welcome back to Feminism 101!
 Last week we talked about what feminism really means–the bare bones.
 Today we’re going to talk about many of the phrases and terms associated with feminism that people in the movement use frequently.
 Understanding these feminist terms and definitions is an important aspect of becoming part of the conversation.

 However, I know there are quite a few terms and their meanings can get muddled.
-Today I’m going to talk about the ones that get thrown around in many feminist conversations.
+Today I’m going to talk about the ones that get thrown around in many feminist conversations I’ve been a part of.
 There are a lot of them so I hope I don’t lose you!
 But they all revolve around issues that are very important to understand and central to feminist discourse.
-Here are a bunch of feminist terms.
+Here are a bunch of feminist terms and their definitions.
 Enjoy!

 In response to “no means no,” affirmative consent is consent on a “yes means yes” basis.
 Both partners should consent enthusiastically to any sexual activity.
 A lack of a “no” is not sufficient.

 Acronym meaning “Assigned Male At Birth.”
-This term is usually used when an individual’s gender identity does not coincide with the male gender.
+This term is usually used when an individual’s gender identity does not coincide with the male sex.

 Acronym meaning “Assigned Female At Birth.”
-This term is usually used when an individual’s gender identity does not coincide with the female gender.
+This term is usually used when an individual’s gender identity does not coincide with the female sex.